Greta Thunberg: "The Greta effect"

 In summarizing Thunberg's global impact on the climate debate, the BBC encapsulated her influence: "she is credited with raising public awareness of climate change across the world, especially amongst young people.
 Many commentators call this 'the Greta effect'".

 In response to her outspoken stance, various politicians have also acknowledged the need to focus on climate change.
 Britain's secretary for the environment, Michael Gove, said, "When I listened to you, I felt great admiration, but also responsibility and guilt.
 I am of your parents' generation, and I recognise that we haven't done nearly enough to address climate change and the broader environmental crisis that we helped to create."
 Labour politician Ed Miliband, who was responsible for introducing the Climate Change Act 2008, said, "You have woken us up.
 Thank you.
 All the young people who have gone on strike have held up a mirror to our society ... you have taught us all a really important lesson.
 You have stood out from the crowd."

-Beginning in early 2019, roughly concurrent with growing public recognition of Thunberg's work, Google Trends data shows a growth in searches for the term climate emergency (shown in red), and for the term climate crisis (shown in blue).
-The surge in 2006 followed release of Al Gore's documentary film An Inconvenient Truth.

-In February 2019, Thunberg shared a stage with the President of the European Commission Jean-Claude Juncker where he outlined: "In the next financial period from 2021 to 2027, every fourth euro spent within the EU budget will go towards action to mitigate climate change."
+In February 2019, Thunberg shared a stage with the president of the European Commission Jean-Claude Juncker where he outlined: "In the next financial period from 2021 to 2027, every fourth euro spent within the EU budget will go towards action to mitigate climate change."
 Climate issues also played a significant role in European Parliament election in May 2019, as Green parties recorded their best ever results, boosting their MEP seat numbers from 52 to 72.
 Many of the gains came from northern European countries where young people have taken to the streets inspired by Thunberg.